 The CCJC tax credit is a "cascading" credit that may be used to reduce a BET liability and the "taxes paid" under RSA 77-E may then be used to reduce a BPT liability.
-The amount included in this report is solely the reduction in revenue to the state when applied against a BET tax liability and any remainder taken against the Business Profits Tax.
+The amount included in this report is the total reduction in revenue to the state whether applied against BPT, BET, or both tax liabilities.

-Methodology: Credit used is the amount actually reported and used to offset a tax liability on the New Hampshire business enterprise and business profits tax returns.
+Methodology: Credit used is the amount actually reported by 17 taxpayers and used to offset a tax liability on the New Hampshire business enterprise and business profits tax returns.